 Sanding the nut side of the flange parallel is an iterative process.
 Once it's established where the high spot is, put pressure on that part while sanding.
 Sand for a bit, then measure again and repeat until the variation is somewhere less than .002".
 I don't think this part is overly critical.

 And finally, a comparison of cuts.
 I didn't have any pieces left that I'd cut with the saw before fixing it, but the cut on the left is with a finishing blade, and the cut on the right is with the included blade.
 Before fixing it, the finishing blade didn't cut any cleaner than the included blade, so it gives you an idea how much of a difference this can make.

-Note that the light on the photo at left is at a low angle, to bring out any texture in the cut.
+Note that the light on the photo at left is at a low angle to bring out any texture in the cut.
 Also, these cuts are in maple.
-I find its easier to get a clean cut out of hard woods than soft woods.
-My guess is that the harder woods end up helping to guide the blade, seeing that it only takes a small amount of force to deflect the blade by a few thousand'ths of an inch.
+I find it's easier to get a clean cut out of hard woods than soft woods.
+My guess is that the harder woods end up stabilizing the blade a bit, seeing that it only takes a small amount of force to deflect the blade by a few thousandths of an inch.

 My saw is still not perfect.
 With my good blade, I still get about .002" of wobble near the theeth of the blade.

-I used you guide on how to do that, and it works great!
+I used your guide on how to do that, and it works great!

 I bought a 1977 Craftsman 10" table saw, solid chuck of rust, it turned, but with major force. $60